 The 2,434 m high Monte Luco (Laugen in German) is located on the southern side of the Val d’Ultimo.

-The Monte Luco rises at the entrance of the Val d’Ultimo and has got two mountain summits: the Monte Luco (2,434 m) and the Piccolo Luco (2,297 m).
+The Monte Luco rises at the entrance of the Val d'Ultimo valley and has two mountain summits: the Monte Luco (2,434 m) and the Piccolo Luco (2,297 m).
 Between these summits, there is a circular lake, named after the mountain peaks.
-Slightly below, at about 1,853 m asl, there is the Malga di Monte Luco, ideal for a break.
-By the way, butter and cheese are produced at this alpine pasture.
+Slightly below, at about 1,853 m a.s.l., there is the Malga di Monte Luco, ideal for a break.
+By the way, butter and cheese are produced at this alpine hut.